fuzziqersoftware/resource_dasm/README.md

 ### harry_render

 harry_render decodes the levels from Harry the Handsome Executive and draws maps of them.
 Just put render_harry_levels in the same folder as all the game's data files and run it from there.
 You'll have to manually supply a clut file, though - run it like `./harry_render --clut-filename=System_clut_9.bin` (for example).

+### hypercard_dasm

+hypercard_dasm decodes HyperCard stacks, producing text files with the metadata and scripts for the stack and each background, card, and part (button or field).
+It also draws images of the parts layout for each background and card, primarily to aid in digital spelunking of some early Cyan games (e.g. Cosmic Osmo, The Manhole) that use lots of invisible buttons.

 ### infotron_render